CP1404/Practicals/prac_01/README.md

 > [!NOTE]
 > For marking, we expect to see a complete file with each loop still in it.
-> Label each of your questions (a, b, c, d)
+> Label each of your questions: a, b, c, d

 a. count in 10s from 0 to 100: `0 10 20 30 40 50 60 70 80 90 100`

 b. count down from 20 to 1: `20 19 18 17 16 15 14 13 12 11 10 9 8 7 6 5 4 3 2 1`

-c. print n stars.
+c. print a number of stars.
 Ask the user for a number, then print that many stars (`*`), all on one line.

+Here's a good time to refer to the [Style Guide](https://github.com/CP1404/Starter/wiki/Style-Guide).
+You need a variable to store the "number of stars".
+As our guide shows, a good name for this is...
+`number_of_stars`.

 > [!NOTE]
-> This is a very simple loop for repeating n times.
+> This is a very simple loop for repeating a number of times.
 > We use `for` loops for "definite" iteration like this.
 > `while` loops are used for "indefinite" iteration, like error-checking a user input.

-**Sample output:**
+**Sample output (showing the user input is 4):**

     Number of stars: 4
     ****

-d. print n lines of increasing stars.
-Using the same number as above, print lines of increasing stars, starting at 1 with no blank line.
+d. print lines of increasing stars.
+Ask the user for a number of lines, then print lines of increasing stars, starting at 1 with no blank line.
 E.g., if the user entered `4`, your single loop should print:

     *